Updated: May 5th, 2020

 |Warranty:||24 months limited warranty|

-OPSEAT Master Series PC Gaming Chair is a heck of a bargain considering the premium stitching, cutting edge style and ergonomic features such as the 4D armrests .
+All things considered, the Killabee 8204 is a heck of a bargain considering the decent build quality, pull out footrest, thick padding, and robust backrest.
 At just over $200 it is the most economical of the chairs in this list.
-The seat is not large enough for an obese person who may find it a bit narrow to fit into it but is great for someone who is tall.
-Overall if that’s you this is the chair we recommend.
+The seat is not large enough for an obese person, but the people under 250 lbs and below 6’3″ will be satisfied.
+Overall if that’s you this is a chair we have no problems recommending.

 - Very economical for a big and tall gaming chair